All3xJ/linux-on-huawei-matebook-d-14-amd/README.md

 ## Power Management

 No automated program like tlp, powertop, laptop-mode-tools, auto-cpufreq, etc improves the battery.
-After a lot of research and testing, I created a bash script that do some tweaks to put more things possibile in power saving mode.
+For some reason, Linux Mint has lowest power consumption comparing to other distros, however, after a lot of research and testing, I created a bash script that do some tweaks to put more things possibile in power saving mode, and have the best result in terms of power consumption.

 ```